 CBD’s ability to help so much is due to its effect on the body’s endocannabinoid system.
 This recently discovered biological system is present in all humans and is responsible for regulating many of the body’s functions including sleep, appetite, mood, pain, reproduction, and much more.

 CBD acts as an adaptogen.
 This means that it is a healing plant that can adapt to the needs of an individual and help to regulate homeostasis.
-If one person has trouble sleeping, for example, CBD may assist with better sleep.
-For someone else with acne, CBD may have the ability to help with inflammation of the skin.
-For others, it can potentially help modulate the effects of post-traumatic stress syndrome.
+For example, if one person has trouble sleeping CBD may assist with better rest.
+Someone else with acne, CBD may have the ability to help with inflammation of the skin.
+Even for others, it can potentially help modulate the effects of post-traumatic stress syndrome.

 Due to its ability to regulate so many processes, it has been dubbed “the boy scout molecule” by scientists because it always does the right thing in any given situation.